 Being a year older than Ross, a chain link fence dividing the play yards of nursery school separated our age groups.
 In order to be together, we would stretch our fingers through the holes in the fencing.
 At nursery school, I wanted to be with no one else.

 One night after school my mother was preparing dinner.
 I casually walked up to her and asked, “Mama, wha’ chall fixin’ for dinna?”
 She looked at me curiously and asked, “Honey, do you have a new friend at school?”
-I replied, “Yes, Mama, her name is Crystal.”
+I replied, “Yes, Mama, her name is Crystal

 As days turned into weeks and weeks turned into months, Crystal and I became inseparable.
 I was left-handed and she right handed.
-We sat in the sandbox, with Crystal always on my right.
-This way we could hold hands and still have our dominant hand free for other purposes, such as eating sand.
-I marveled at how incredible our fingers looked woven together, her brown with my white.
+We sat in the sandbox, with Crystal

 Kindergarten began at 9:00 a.m.
 Supervisors walked our group several blocks from nursery school to the grade school.
 Crystal and I would protect one another from the bigger kids.
 One day, someone across the street threw a rock at us.
 It hit me in the head, causing me to bleed and cry.
-Crystal saw the boy who threw the rock, pointing him out to one of our supervisors.
+Crystal

 One particular sunny afternoon, our group was walking back to nursery school.
 Crystal and I managed to dillydally behind the others and our supervisors.
 Suddenly, I looked up seeing an older black boy’s head peeking around a fence corner.
 I quickly recognized the tip of a gun.
 Our eyes locked; he immediately pulled himself back behind the fence.

 As I finished describing his clothing, the strongest voice sitting next to me yelled, “Rodney, get yourself out here this minute!”
 Moments later, I was face to face with a 16-year-old young man wearing the same attire I described.
 After I identified Rodney, the officer carried me to his police car and then drove me back to nursery school.
-There, I was reunited with Crystal.
+There, I was reunited with Crystal

 Several decades passed since 1965, when Crystal and I last shared a handful of sand and a stick of Elmer’s Glue.
 At age five, we taught each other everything we needed to know about life.
 The lessons learned during the course of our short yet meaningful relationship serve as the foundation for my philosophy of life; my acceptance and respect for the diversity in the human race.
-To this day in my mind, heart and soul, Crystal and I continue building the sand castles of life.
+To this day in my mind, heart and soul, Crystal

 No comments: